ThingSet/thingset.github.io/docs/spec/v0.6/protocol/connectivity.md

 ### Publish-subscribe

-Data that is not intended for a specific client and that is sent out regularly (e.g. monitoring data to be stored in a database) can be exchanged using a publish-subscribe messaging pattern to increase efficiency and avoid polling.
+Data which is not intended for a specific client or which is sent out regularly (e.g. monitoring data to be stored in a database) can be exchanged using a publish-subscribe messaging pattern to increase efficiency and avoid polling.
 Published messages are called **reports**.
 Reports are not confirmed by a receving node and may be broadcast through the network such that any interested node can receive it (subscribe).

 A **desire** is a message that is sent to a node without expecting a response or confirmation.
 It is considered a proposal to update the values as stated in the message.
 If all or some of the requested changes are invalid, they are silently ignored, as it is not possible to respond to a desire.